mozilla/chromeless/static-files/md/dev-guide/xul-extensions.md

     alert(loadJetpackModule("my-module").add(1, 3)); // alerts 4!

-You can test this code by pasting it into the Error Console of the Firefox instance that appears when you use `cfx run --app firefox -t extension`.
+You can test this code by pasting it into the Error Console of the Firefox instance that appears when you use `cfx run -t extension`.

 Packaging the extension into an XPI
 ------------------